rameshmangali/RISCV/README.md

 1. Double-click on the **Block Diagram** in the project window.
 2. The schematic view of the **RISC-V architecture** will appear.
-You can view the [Synthesis Report](https://github.com/rameshmangali/RISCV/blob/main/Schematic%20Analysis%20Report.pdf) for more details.
+You can view the [Schematic Report](https://github.com/rameshmangali/RISCV/blob/main/Schematic%20Analysis%20Report.pdf) for more details.
 ---

 ## Step 21: View Reports